rust-lang/this-week-in-rust/draft/cft_rfc_fcp_draft_template.md

 * *No RFCs were approved this week.*

+#### Approved MCPs

+*    The MCP (Major Change Proposal) [Integreate Enzyme into nightly rustc](https://github.com/rust-lang/compiler-team/issues/611#issuecomment-1506929616) got accepted.
+The [current prototype](https://github.com/EnzymeAD/rust) will be upgraded and integrated into some future nightly releases.
+Those releases will have experimental support to vectorize and differentiate (in the calculus sense) Rust code.

 ### Final Comment Period

 Every week, [the team](https://www.rust-lang.org/team.html) announces the 'final comment period' for RFCs and key PRs